Ro-To-Go! Robust Reactive Control with Signal Temporal Logic: !

 } \end{definition}

 \rotogotext differs from traditional robustness in how it treats predicates.
-When the predicate robustness is evaluated after some user-specified $\hat{t}$, it is evaluated exactly like traditional robustness.
+When the predicate robustness is evaluated after some user-specified $\hat{t}$, it is equivalent to traditional robustness.
 If, however, the predicate robustness is evaluated \textit{before} $\hat{t}$, the robustness is instead $\infty$ or $-\infty$, depending on if the predicate is satisfied or not.

 We propose solving Problem \ref{problem: motionPlanning} by optimizing for the \rotogotext from the planning time onwards.
 This approach is sound because \rotogotext itself is a sound robustness measure.